 In addition, the local real estate market doubled between 2003-2008.
 This was helped by the creation of a local mortgage market, which did not suffer from the same fate as the U.S. That's because Brazilian banks continued to hold the mortgages, and not sell them to a secondary market.

 During that time, interest rates fell from 16%, loan periods grew to 30 years, and salaries soared.
 Although 70% of Brazilians owned their own homes, most were of low quality, giving homeowners both the equity and desire to move to better properties.
 (Source: The Economist, Brazil nuts, September 9, 2008)

-Brazil led in the creation of Mercosur, Banco del Sur and the Group of 20 (G-20) coalition that represents developing country interests.
+Brazil is a political force in Latin America.
+It led in the creation of Mercosur, Banco del Sur and the Group of 20 (G-20) coalition that represents developing country interests.
 It was a lead country for the Free Trade Area of the Americas (FTAA), but opposed the agreement when Lula became President.

 As a result of its leadership role, Brazil meets regularly in working sessions with the United States on trade and other issues.
 It continues to influence the rest of South America to be more pro-U.S., as opposed to the anti-U.S. sentiment of Venezuela and Bolivia.
 (Source: International Monetary Fund (IMF) web site, Voice of America web site, State Dept. web site)

 - Ruled by Portugal for 300 years, Brazil became an independent state ruled by the military from 1822 to 1985, when it became democratic.